kamiri-charles/add-one-line-of-code/README.md

 # 🎮 add-one-line-of-code

-Welcome to **add-one-line-of-code** — the open source 2D web game where *anyone can contribute by adding just one line of TypeScript code!* 🎉
+Welcome to **add-one-line-of-code** — the open source 2D web game where *anyone can contribute by adding just one line of code!* 🎉

 This is a collaborative and beginner-friendly project designed to evolve one line at a time.
 Whether you're new to coding, curious about game development, or just want to leave your mark — you're in the right place.